icinganalysis/icinganalysis.github.io/content/messinger.md

 This paper is one of the most cited aircraft icing publication in the literature and merits close study.

+I am reviewing publication the [Thermodynamics thread]({filename}thermodynamics.md) in order of publication.
+I am counting this as published in 1951, as some NACA publications (such as NACA-TN-2861) cite a pre-print of this publication.
+The journal publication was in 1953.

 In a footnote, Messinger credits for the term "freezing fraction":
 >The author is indebted to M. M. Friedlander for assistance in preparation of the curves and to P. J. Valentine for suggestions